jeffpar/pcjs.v1/modules/pdp11/README.md

 Overview
 ---
-PDPjs, our [PDP-11 Machine](/devices/pdp11/machine/) emulation module, was written in 2016.
-It was adapted from the [PDP-11/70 Emulator (v1.4)](http://skn.noip.me/pdp11/pdp11.html) written by Paul Nankervis.
+PDPjs, our [PDP-11 Machine](/devices/pdp11/machine/) emulation module, was added to the PCjs Project in 2016.

+It was adapted from the [PDP-11/70 Emulator](http://skn.noip.me/pdp11/pdp11.html) written by Paul Nankervis, with permission.

 PDPjs is currently comprised of the following PDP-11 components, as listed in [package.json](../../package.json) (see the *pdp11Files* property):